SebMouren/command-line-api-wiki/Using-the-API.md

 In the current design, only leaf commands' handlers will be executed.
 Triggering a handler based on an option on a command that is not a leaf (for example, `dotnet --info`), is not supported.
 This behavior can be accomplished using middleware.
 This is how help and `CommandLineBuilder.AddVersionOption` are implemented.

-Our current plan is to require these to be implemented as commands - `dotnet --info` actually does something.
+Options on the root command could also be implemented as commands - `dotnet --info` actually does something.
 This works today, but help is not correct.